tam4385/tryhackme/README.md

 ### Write-up

 <!-- Write-up/conclusion section -->
+Spent around 3 hours on this test.
+Was addictive!
+There is just so much that can be added and changed.

+Performance enhancements:
+- Added indexes to the DB collections on the city, country and hotel names.
+- Filtering logic done on the server side to keep the client clean and avoid heavy lifting.
+- Added a debouncer to not fetch results after each input change event.
+- Ran the search on hotels, cities and countries concurrently for faster results.
+- Would need a more scalable directory structure, but went for more functional JavaScript.

+Further enhancements:
+- More of a .env file use for security of config.
+- The folder structure to separate concerns.
+E.g. removing controller and DB logic from the route.
+- Adding tests.
+Testing each route with unit tests and mocking/ integration tests.
+- Rate limiting/ load balancing.
+- Validation layer
+- More strict typing
+- Caching system.
+E.g. frontend could use a context to store fetched data.

+There is a lot that can be done to this.
+Really rate this test for both its simplicity but also unopinionated flexibility.
+With more time, could really get creative!

 _When all the behaviour is implemented, feel free to add some observations or conclusions you like to share in the section_

 ### Database structure

 #### Hotels Collection

+indexed on hotel_name, city and country fields

 ```json
 [